burakiren/burakiren/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 💼 &nbsp; Working as a Mobile Development at Huawei Technologies.
+- 💼 &nbsp; Working as a Android Developer at Huawei Technologies.
 - 🌱 &nbsp; Learning more about Clean Architecture, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Android Development and Blog Writing as hobbies/side hustles.